google/mono_repo.dart/mono_repo/README.md

 This controls repo wide configuration.

 One option you likely want to configure is which CI providers you want to generate config for.
-Today both `travis` and `github` are supported, and can be configured under the `ci` key.
+Today both `travis` and `github` are supported, and can be configured by adding corresponding entries.

 You probably also want to enable the `self_validate` option, which will add a job to ensure that your configuration is up to date.